Month 1, Day 11, Monday 4:00 p.m.

 Sebastien didn’t push too hard on any of the spells.
 Her control was developed enough that she didn’t need to show off her power, too.
 She wanted her Will to stay fresh for the tournament.

 Sebastien arrived at the Practical Casting classroom about ten minutes early, but there were already students gathered, and a couple of them were competing against each other in their tournament brackets while Professor Lacer supervised.

 A girl approached Sebastien and said, “I’m your next opponent.
 Do you want to get a head start on the matches?
 Professor Lacer said we could.”

 “Sure.”
 Starting ten minutes earlier could mean ten more minutes of recovery between it and the subsequent match.

-They set up, waited for Professor Lacer’s requisitioned student aide to note their names, and then began to cast.
+They set up, waited for Professor Lacer’s assistant proctor to note their names, and then began to cast.

 Sebastien’s opponent was familiar with her trick from the first match and was able to withstand the initial powerful push.
 “Did you really think the same trick would work twice in a row?” the girl asked.

 Sebastien shrugged.
 “It’s not like I lose anything in the attempt.
 Besides, if I did not push hard, what if you took me by surprise instead?”

 They settled into the struggle.
 The girl was strong, but after a few minutes it became apparent that she lacked practice.
 Her Will was neither as clear, sound, nor as forceful as Sebastien’s.